Circulatory system: History

-In addition, Ibn al-Nafis had an insight into what would become a larger theory of the capillary circulation.
+In addition, Ibn al-Nafis had an insight into what later became a larger theory of the capillary circulation.
 He stated that "there must be small communications or pores (manafidh in Arabic) between the pulmonary artery and vein," a prediction that preceded the discovery of the capillary system by more than 400 years.
-Ibn al-Nafis' theory, however, was confined to blood transit in the lungs and did not extend to the entire body.
+Ibn al-Nafis' theory was confined to blood transit in the lungs and did not extend to the entire body.

 Michael Servetus was the first European to describe the function of pulmonary circulation, although his achievement was not widely recognized at the time, for a few reasons.
 He firstly described it in the "Manuscript of Paris" (near 1546), but this work was never published.
 And later he published this description, but in a theological treatise, Christianismi Restitutio, not in a book on medicine.
 Only three copies of the book survived but these remained hidden for decades, the rest were burned shortly after its publication in 1553 because of persecution of Servetus by religious authorities.

 A better known discovery of pulmonary circulation was by Vesalius's successor at Padua, Realdo Colombo, in 1559.

 Finally, the English physician William Harvey, a pupil of Hieronymus Fabricius (who had earlier described the valves of the veins without recognizing their function), performed a sequence of experiments and published his Exercitatio Anatomica de Motu Cordis et Sanguinis in Animalibus in 1628, which "demonstrated that there had to be a direct connection between the venous and arterial systems throughout the body, and not just the lungs.
 Most importantly, he argued that the beat of the heart produced a continuous circulation of blood through minute connections at the extremities of the body.
 This is a conceptual leap that was quite different from Ibn al-Nafis' refinement of the anatomy and bloodflow in the heart and lungs."
 This work, with its essentially correct exposition, slowly convinced the medical world.
-However, Harvey was not able to identify the capillary system connecting arteries and veins; these were later discovered by Marcello Malpighi in 1661.
+However, Harvey did not identify the capillary system connecting arteries and veins; this was discovered by Marcello Malpighi in 1661.

-In 1956, André Frédéric Cournand, Werner Forssmann and Dickinson W. Richards were awarded the Nobel Prize in Medicine "for their discoveries concerning heart catheterization and pathological changes in the circulatory system."

-In his Nobel lecture, Forssmann credits Harvey as birthing cardiology with the publication of his book in 1628.

-In the 1970s, Diana McSherry developed computer-based systems to create images of the circulatory system and heart without the need for surgery.